-- 11.2 The findings of the Enquiry Officer revealed that the register as mentioned above was not maintained by the Respondent during the Review Period. - 11.3 The Respondent made the following submission on the aforementioned issue: - The Respondent in its written reply asserted that electronic ledger as maintained today fulfills the requirement of abovementioned Rule.
-The Respondent further asserted that the said Rule was introduced when manual trading was prevalent in the stock market. - During the hearing the Respondent stated that now-a-days due to high volume and speed of trading it is practically impossible to maintain manual order register.
-However, after the Enquiry the Respondent has started to maintain the Order Register. - 11.4 I have considered the contentions of the Respondent and I am of the view that electronic ledgers or the Daily Activity Log as mentioned by the Respondent is not a substitute for the Order Register as required under the Rule 4(1) of the 1971 Rules.
+- 11.2 The findings of the Enquiry Officer revealed that the register as mentioned above was not maintained by the Respondent during the Review Period. - 11.3 The Respondent made the following submission on the aforementioned issue. - The Respondent in its written reply asserted that electronic ledger as maintained today fulfills the requirement of abovementioned Rule.
+The Respondent further asserted that the said Rule was incorporated when manual trading was prevalent in the stock market. - During the hearing the Respondent stated that now-a-days due to high volume and velocity of trading it is practically impossible to maintain manual order register. - 11.4 I have considered the contentions of the Respondent and I am of the view that electronic ledgers or the Daily Activity Log as mentioned by the Respondent is not a substitute for the Order Register as required under the Rule 4(1) of the 1971 Rules.
 The aforementioned Logs only record those orders that are placed by the Respondent into LOTS and not all the orders which were received from the clients and not entered into LOTS.
 Further, the said Log only records the time of placement of orders into the system and not the time of receipt of orders. - 11.5 The Commission is also cognizant of the practical difficulties associated with the maintenance of such an Order Register manually.
-However, it is noted with disappointment that the brokerage house and LSE were not able to keep pace with evolution in technology and significant increase in trading activities whereby a system should have been developed to enable simultaneous recording of orders received from clients and their incorporation in a database to generate the Order Register as required under the Rule 4(1) of the 1971 Rules.
+However, it is noted with disappointment that the brokerage house and LSE were not able to keep pace with evolution in technology and significant increase in trading activities whereby a system should have been developed to enable simultaneous recording of orders received from clients and their incorporation in a database to generate the Order Register as required under the Rule 4(1) of the 1971 Rules. - 11.6 Considering the above mentioned fact I am inclined, on this occasion, to take a lenient view in the matter and will not take any punitive action under Rule 8 of the Brokers Rules.
+As such, I believe that a caution in this instance to the Respondent would suffice and I would further direct the Respondent to ensure that full compliance is made of all the laws, regulations and directives of the Commission in future for avoiding any punitive action under the law. - 12.
+Separate Bank Account for Clients Funds ("Issue No. 4") - 12.1 In terms Commission's directive No. SMD/SE 2(20)/2002 dated March 4, 2005 which states that,